 Consider coming here at sunset to enjoy both views in the space of an hour or so!
 Bring a coat, by the way – even in the summer, the high altitude can leave you feeling a bit chilly.

 New Yorkers come here to relax from all the urban commotion.
+They enjoy some running training as well.
 After you inevitably tire yourself out from all the things to do in NYC, come over here for a moment of quiet.
 Feed some pigeons, go ice skating (if you’re visiting in winter).
 You can even take a rowing boat out on the beautiful lake and have yourself a relaxing snack.

 It’s a very pleasant spot for the family; you can even take a tour together on horse-drawn carriages.
 Have the women in the family feel like royalty – if just for a day.